New section

 Fourth-year medical students may encounter expenses not included in the standard student budget and may find it necessary to borrow additional funds through a residency and relocation loan.
 If you are considering a residency and relocation loan to cover some of your additional expenses associated with the residency match (traveling for interviews, related meals, lodging) or relocation costs, it’s important to understand how these private loans differ from federal loans.

-- November 9, 2022
+- November 25, 2024

 Do you know how much you owe in federal student loans?
 Do you know who your loan servicer is and where to send your loan payments?
 Do you know the status of your loan(s)?
 Do you know when your first payment is due?
-Where can you find the answers to all of these questions?
+Where can you find the answers to these questions?
 Login to your Federal Student Aid account.

-- November 30, 2022
+- November 25, 2024

 The biggest cost of the residency process will likely be the cost of interviewing.
 While these may be a minor part of the total cost of a medical education, it is still important to develop a strategy for managing these costs – before they are incurred.